 If you heat with natural gas or fuel oil, it’s easy to find the separate monthly item even if it’s billed by your electric utility.
 If you live in the wintry northeast and burn heating oil, it’s easy to pay $1 per square foot annually to heat a house.
 That often adds up to more than $2,000 a year.
-Most homeowners can save 20 to 25 percent by caulking air leaks around windows, doors, foundations and soffits.
+Most homeowners can save 20 to 25 percent by caulking air leaks around windows, doors, foundations, and soffits.
 Check the attic insulation, too.
 It’s cheap to add an extra layer of batting or blown-in cellulose.
 It’s more expensive to swap out old single-pane or metal-frame windows for more efficient modern insulated triple-pane wood- or vinyl-frame windows.
-The cheapest fix of all is to renew weather-stripping around all doors and window sashes, and put insulating covers on pet doors.
+The cheapest fix of all is to renew weather-stripping around all doors and window sashes and put insulating covers on pet doors.

 Spending $2,000 on insulating upgrades may cut heating costs by 50 percent and pay for itself in about three years.
-The Department of Energy website includes interactive worksheets to help you figure out how much more insulation you may need (depending on your climate), how much it may cost and, depending on what you’re paying for heat energy today, how long the payback period may be.
+The U.S. Department of Energy website includes interactive worksheets to help you figure out how much more insulation you may need (depending on your climate), how much it may cost and, depending on what you’re paying for heat energy today, how long the payback period may be.

 Heating and cooling systems can usually be improved.
 Be sure to change the furnace air filter quarterly.
 Get ductwork cleaned and air leaks sealed, and make sure that ducts are insulated at least to local codes.
-Your ductwork should be set up to heat (or cool) re-circulated air from inside the house, but the furnace should draw combustion air from outside — you don’t want to burn fuel using air you’ve already paid to heat.
+Your ductwork should be set up to heat (or cool) recirculated air from inside the house, but the furnace should draw combustion air from outside — you don’t want to burn fuel using air you’ve already paid to heat.

-f you heat with oil or electricity, consider installing a modern high-efficiency gas furnace or ground-source heat pump.
+If you heat with oil or electricity, consider installing a modern high-efficiency gas furnace or ground-source heat pump.
 A $6,000 investment in insulating and HVAC improvements might pay for itself in five or six years.

 Not sure where to start?
 The most direct way to find cost-effective fixes, especially in an older house, is with a professional energy audit.
 Check with your utility company to see if they offer free or reduced-cost audits.
-Standard price for this service is $200 to $400.
+The standard price for this service is $200 to $400.
 It may include a blower-door test to locate air leaks.

 The typical refrigerator built in 1980 costs about $154 in electricity to run for a year, at today’s average rate of 11 cents per kilowatt-hour.
 A modern high-efficiency refrigerator runs for about $55 a year.
 The average homeowner would save $99 a year ― enough to pay for the refrigerator in a few years.
 A modern front-loading clothes washer uses far less hot water than the old top-loaders, and that saves money.